Optimal Targeting in Dynamic Systems: Introduction

 Our work is also closely related to the literature on off-policy learning in dynamic processes.
 Early contributions in this field primarily focused on learning a sequence of treatment rules that depend on the entire history of the process \citep{murphy2003optimal,murphy2005generalization,robins2004optimal,zhang2013robust,nie2021learning}.
 This approach imposes restrictions on both the total number of periods and the complexity of the historical information being tracked.
-In the average reward setting that we consider \citep{howard1960dynamic}, a more common approach is to model the system as a Markov decision process, and approximate the optimal treatment policy using either gradient-based methods \citep{sutton1999policy,zhang2021policy,kallus2021minimax} or grid search with off-policy evaluation methods \citep{liao2021off,liao2022batch,kallus2020double,kallus2022efficiently}.
+In the average reward setting that we consider \citep{howard1960dynamic}, a more common approach is to model the system as a Markov decision process \citep{sutton1999policy,adusumilli2019dynamically,zhang2021policy,kallus2021minimax}.
+The conditional average effects we study are closely related to the difference-of-Q formulation introduced in the recent reinforcement learning literature, which captures the impact of policy deviations \citep{farias2022markovian,cao2024orthogonalized,johari2025estimation}.
 A key distinction between the Markov model we use and those commonly found in the literature is the handling of covariates.
-We assume that the units' covariates are fully exogenous, which allows us to separate individual-level characteristics tied to a unit’s own treatment experience from the system-level state that passes down through the system and affects future units.
-In contrast, typical MDP models often blur this distinction between individual covariates and system states, which can lead to unnecessarily complex dynamics and inflated policy spaces.
+We assume that the units' covariates are exogenous, which allows us to separate individual-level characteristics tied to a unit’s own treatment experience from the system-level state that passes down through the system and affects future units.
+In contrast, typical MDP models often blur the distinction between individual covariates and system states, thus leading to complex dynamics and inflated policy spaces.

-A particularly relevant line of work is the literature on exogenous Markov decision processes \citep{dietterich2018discovering,efroni2022sample,sinclair2023hindsight,wan2024exploiting}.
-In an exogenous MDP, the state is partitioned into an endogenous component and an exogenous component, where the latter evolves independently of the decision maker's actions.
-Work there then primarily focuses on leveraging this structure to improve the performance of reinforcement learning algorithms.
-Our framework can be viewed as a special case of an exogenous MDP, where the covariate plays the role of the exogenous state.
-However, we further restrict the impact of the covariate on the endogenous state, which enables a simplified form for the optimal targeting rule and reveals connections to treatment prioritization strategies commonly used in practice.